About the Modernization and Expansion Project

 In 1929 Mayor James Walker laid the Museum’s cornerstone and launched the construction of the Museum of the City of New York’s landmark Colonial Revival building, which was made possible by gifts from a broad swath of New Yorkers.
 The next step took 77 years to make, but on August 2, 2006, Mayor Michael R. Bloomberg broke ground for the Museum’s first Modernization and Expansion Project, a three-phase, $95-million effort to secure the Museum’s future.

 The Museum’s Fifth Avenue building had been left largely unaltered since its completion in 1932, leaving the institution out of step with evolving standards in museum practice and increasingly unable to meet the needs of its constituencies.
 In light of its responsibility as a steward of the city’s rich cultural heritage, the Museum engaged the highly regarded firm Ennead Architects to design a bold renovation project to modernize and upgrade our entire facility for the first time in the institution’s history.
-The construction was planned in phases to allow the Museum to remain open for the duration of the project.
-The first two phases have been completed and the third and final phase will be completed in 2015.
+The construction was planned in phases to allow the Museum to remain open for the duration of the project and the third and final phase was completed in 2015.

 - The construction of the soaring, 3,000-square-foot James G. Dinan and Elizabeth R. Miller Gallery in an addition to the rear of the landmark building.